rnpbr/opennetworking-docs/docs/en/Laboratórios/ospf-lab/index.md

 - Netreplica
 - Containerlab

-If your environment is not configured, follow the steps [Configuration Guide](/Getting Started)
+If your environment is not configured, follow the steps in [Configuration Guide](/Getting Started)

 ### :material-application-import: 2.2 Importing Template into Netbox:
-Containerlab uses [startup-config](https://containerlab.dev/manual/nodes/#remote-startup-config ) to import configurations to the equipment, these are defined in templates within Netbox.
+Containerlab uses [startup-config](https://containerlab.dev/manual/nodes/#remote-startup-config ) to import configurations to devices, these defined in templates within Netbox.

 1. :material-git: **In Netbox, create a Data source and add the git repository below:**
 ```bash